ryanwmichaud/Internet-Archive-Metadata/README.md

 # Running the Program
-The program expects the unique identifier for the colelction to defined in the `collection_identifier` variable.
+The program expects the unique identifier for the collection to defined in the `collection_identifier` variable.
 This can be found from the Internet Archive website by clicking the "About" tab and scrolling down to the "Identifier" field under "Collection Info".

 Run the program with `python3 export.py`